Capability 2 · Company System

 Start with the next milestone

 Begin with the next big milestone for the company.
 Often this is a funding round, because that's the rhythm you operate by — but it could be a launch, a new market, or profitability.
-Whatever it is, define what good looks like: ask your existing investors what would make the next round a hell yes, map the opportunities and threats against your peers and the competition, and ask yourselves.
-Fold those into one concrete picture, then work backwards and cascade it down.
+Whatever it is, don't define "good" in a vacuum.
+The classic mistake is setting the next-round bar alone, then discovering at raise time that your investors never shared your definition of success.
+So ask your existing investors — independently, so you get their real answers — what would make the next round a hell yes.
+Map the opportunities and threats against your peers and the competition.
+Then ask yourselves.
+Fold those three views into one concrete bar — say, 10,000 paying users, strong activation, CAC under €30 — and work backwards from it.

 Credit: Outstride original